-Why do we need to sound the death bell for traditional demographic methods?
+Why do we need to sound the death bell for traditional demographic analysis?

 A couple of reasons.
 First, we have more access to better data about people-- who they are, what they do, their buying behaviors, emotions and motivations.
-Technology such as artificial intelligence and machine learning help us use social intelligence and consumer research platforms to conduct better audience segmentation and customer research.
+Technology advancements in artificial intelligence and machine learning help us use social listening and consumer research platforms to conduct better audience segmentation and customer research.

 Secondly, people talk.
 They share who they are and about experiences they have.
 And that information is invaluable to market researchers, advertisers, marketers and analysts everywhere.

 Now, we can take the information provided by people who express themselves online and turn it into real actionable insight.
 This provides a whole new level of demographic details that we can implement, add to strategies, analysis and even product improvements.